biqqles/deconstruct/README.md

 <sup>\* only available with `__type_width__ = TypeWidth.NATIVE`.</sup>

 As mentioned earlier, these types support a `type[length]` syntax to define fixed-size arrays.
-When a Struct is used to unpack a buffer, these types will resolve to a Python list of their equivalent types.
+When a Struct is used to unpack a buffer, these types will resolve to a Python tuple of their equivalent types.
 You can also use these to define padding sequences.

 ---